getpopper/popper-examples/pipelines/genomics/README.md

-In this case Popper makes sure that the required files and the required tools are downloaded, then it executes all the indicated steps in the tutorial and copies the output files to a output folder in your local machine.
+In this case Popper makes sure that the required files and the required tools are downloaded, then it executes all the indicated steps in the tutorial and copies the output files to an output folder in your local machine.

 The pipeline consists of 5 stages: